respeaker/axol_system_image_changelog/respeaker_core_v2_debian_changelog.md

 ### Known bugs/problems:
     - BOOT disk part cannt auto mount in host PC
     - bluetooth auido maybe has noise on some device
+    - speaker volume will be zero when system do restart